aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PS to FLATOPC" h2="Render PS to FLATOPC within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to FLATOPC</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application used to create them.
+However, the PDF format is not suitable for all applications.
+For example, some applications require the data to be stored in a flat file format such as FLATOPC.
+Converting from PDF to FLATOPC is therefore necessary in order to use the data in these applications.

+<h2>How Aspose.Total Helps for PS to FLATOPC Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PS to FLATOPC in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to FLATOPC.
+Aspose.Total for C++ is a file format automation library that allows C++ developers to easily convert PS to FLATOPC in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert the PS file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export the DOC file to FLATOPC.
+This makes it easy for developers to quickly and easily convert PS to FLATOPC without having to write complex code.

+Aspose.Total for C++ also provides a number of other features that make it an ideal choice for file format automation.
+It supports a wide range of file formats, including PDF, DOC, XLS, PPT, HTML, and more.
+It also provides a number of features such as document conversion, document manipulation, document comparison, and more.
+Aspose.Total for C++ is a powerful and easy to use library that makes it easy for developers to automate file format conversions.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}